LinuxBeaver/GEGL-GIMP-PLUGIN_bg_atop_broke_on_windows/README.md

+THIS PLUGIN CAUSES GIMP 3 TO  CRASH SO ITS BINARY IS NOT AVALIBLE ANYMORE

 ## Put the background layer on top using this Gimp Plugin
 This GEGL powered Gimp plugin renders a inverted transparency color fill with the option of a image file overlay.
 This plugin is meant to be applied on a duplicate layer above your transparent image.
 What makes this plugin unique and gives it its name  is the ability to put a layer that is usually considered a "background fill/pattern" above.
 With the blur and other options it also coats the original image with a inner glow effect.